8 interesting facts you didn't know about daffodils

 1. Cornwall is the world's largest producer of daffodils

 Each year the county grows over 30 million tonnes of bulbs and exports them all over the world.
+If you're interested in growing your own daffodils, check out the RHS's guide on growing daffodils.

-2. The wild daffodil is also known as the ‘Lent lily’ or ‘Easter lily’daffodils close up in a field
+2. The wild daffodil is also known as the ‘Lent lily’ or ‘Easter lily’

-3. In Welsh, they are‘Cenhinen Pedr’, which translates as ‘Peter’s leek’
+3. In Welsh, they are ‘Cenhinen Pedr’, which translates as ‘Peter’s leek’

 4. Daffodil bulbs are used in medicine

-A lady holding a daffodil large wash bag and regular sized wash bag
+A lady holding a daffodil large wash bag and regular-sized wash bag

 5. Daffodils are poisonous to cats, dogs and horses.